htcondor/htcondor/docs/misc-concepts/logging.rst

     the value of configuration variable ``<SUBSYS>_DEBUG``
     :index:`<SUBSYS>_DEBUG`.
 The possible values for
-    ``<SUBSYS>_DEBUG`` categorize events, such that it is possible to control the level and quantity of events written to the daemon’s log.
+    ``<SUBSYS>_DEBUG`` categorize events, such that it is possible to control the level and quantity of events written to the daemon's log.

     Configuration variables that affect daemon logs are